-One of the major issues at stake in Pennsylvania involve Impairment Rating Evaluations (IREs).
-These are cookie cutter evaluations performed by state designated physicians that are paid for by the insurance industry.
-They are used to limit an injured workers’ access to benefits.
-Recently, the Pennsylvania Supreme Court struck down this method for limiting a workers’ rights because of the unconstitutional way in which the statute was written.
+One of the major issues at stake in Pennsylvania involves Impairment Rating Evaluations (IREs).
+These are cookie-cutter evaluations performed by state-designated physicians that are paid for by the insurance industry.
+They are used to limit injured workers’ access to benefits.
+Recently, the Pennsylvania Supreme Court struck down this method for limiting workers’ rights because of the unconstitutional way in which the statute was written.

 The insurance industry has been lobbying your state representatives to pass new laws reenacting the IRE process to protect their profit margin.
 The carriers suggest that failure to do so will force a rise in premiums.
 What they fail to say is that the rise in premiums will not be to ensure the carriers remain profitable, but to ensure their profits are huge.
 It is essential that you find out where your representatives stand on these issues so that your vote can be informed.

 The Uninsured Fund

 The Uninsured Employers Guaranty Fund (UEGF) was designed to ensure that injures workers would have access to benefits even if their employers failed to carry insurance in violation of the Act.
 However, the UEGF has been woefully underfunded.
 This past February, the UEGF stopped paying any medical bills, except for pharmaceuticals, so it could keep paying the ongoing wage loss benefits owed to disabled workers.
 If the UEGF is not properly funded, all benefits may cease.
 Take the time to research how your representatives will respond to this issue.
 This is especially true for those who live in a district that has members from the majority party in the House.